October 31st – Festival of the Dead

 Symbol: the crow

-Samhain (pronounced Sowain) is a Celtic festivals and is the last day of the year in the pagan calendar.
-Traditionally it was the time for remembering and honouring the dead - a custom found in many other ancient cultures.
-When Christianity superceded the old religion, it became All Hallows' Eve, the day before All Hallows when the saints were honoured.
-But the idea of a festival for the dead remained, although this has become completely transformed by Hallowe'en with its skeletons and ghouls and the spiritual side forgotten by many.
+Samhain (pronounced Sowain) is a Celtic festival, and is the last day of the year in the pagan calendar.
+Traditionally it was the time for remembering and honouring the dead – a custom found in many other ancient cultures.
+When Christianity superceded the old religion, it became All Hallows’ Eve, the day before All Hallows when the saints were honoured.
+But the idea of a festival for the dead remained; this has become completely transformed by commercial Hallowe’en, with its skeletons and ghouls, and the spiritual side of this dark festival forgotten by many.

-In the Stone Circle the Stone Labyrinth is built, along with a huge funeral pyre.
+Up in the Stone Circle, the Stone Labyrinth is built, along with a huge funeral pyre.
 The third book explains all about the strange rituals that take place here, when the Dark Angel is summoned.
 This is the stuff of nightmares.